Madlax Girls All-Stars Academy is a Comprehensive Elite Lacrosse and Character Building Program for Girls.

 New Players only register for open tryouts.
 Returning players should only register for the season.

 The spring season includes practices and National Girls Lacrosse League (NGLL) Virginia Division games for 2023/24 and the Spring Series Competitions for 25/26.
 Practices will be twice a week.
-League games will be Saturdays possibly with an occasional Sunday.